 Where a public authority or local government is authorised or required by any Act to serve or deliver a notice or order on all the proprietors of lots in a scheme, the public authority or local government may serve or deliver the notice or order on the strata company for the scheme and for the purposes of that Act such service shall be taken to be service on all the proprietors and any obligation imposed on the proprietors of that scheme by the notice or order shall be deemed to be imposed on the strata company.

-[Section 127 amended by No. 58 of 1995 s.
+[Section 127 amended: No. 58 of 1995 s.
 96; No. 14 of 1996 s.
 4.]

 [128.
-Deleted by No. 55 of 2004 s.
+Deleted: No. 55 of 2004 s.
 1152.]

 129. Procedure upon application to District Court